 4. I re-use things.
 I could always spot a package from my mother a mile off when I was younger.
 It would arrive in a manila envelope with these giant black magic marker pen strokes all over it where the original address had been crossed out and replaced with my own.
 Yup, I’m doing that now too.
 She also re-used tea bags.
 Tick that box as well.

 5. I make lists.
 My mother is a compulsive list-maker: groceries, errands, phone calls, you name it.
-I do this too.
+I make lists too.
 But I’ve taken it one obsessive-compulsive step further.
 I announce my lists.
 As in “Now, I’m going upstairs…then I’m going to get dressed…then I’ll take out the re-cycling.”
 My husband really enjoys this.
 Not.
 With that sixth sense people develop when they’ve been in a relationship for a long time, he often just admonishes “No Announcements” when I get up from the table, before I’ve even opened my mouth.

 Now it’s your turn.
 What are the things you swore you’d never emulate in your mother (or father) that you now find yourself doing?